/b/ - Random

 [New Reply]

-If (You) don't like something then post what (You) like instead
+If (You) don't like something then post what (You) want to see.

 why do they specify that it's french onion dip when it's the only type of onion dip?